 The only security letter box attachments capable of safeguarding a letter plate at a low level is IdealGuard™ product.
 It also works with a letter plate at a high level.

-For the protection of the letter plate, which is fitted at a high level, there are a number of different quality 'secure letter box' products on the market.
+These products are only suitable for fitting in conjunction with the letter plate, which is fitted at a high level, and there are a number of different quality 'secure letter box' products on the market.
 The principle of caveat emptor applies when you are buying a secure letter box, meaning that the buyer alone is responsible for checking the quality and suitability of goods before a purchase is made.

 Make sure that you choose the right type of secure letter box product, unless you want to end up with a half-measure at best or a further problem at worst.
 The quality of the secure letter box product is directly related to your and your loved one's life safety.